-In partnership with the District School Board of Niagara, Mutual Support operates two Alternate School classrooms at Port Colborne High School.
+In partnership with the District School Board of Niagara, Mutual Support operates our STEPS program at a local DSBN school.
 Available to every resident of Mutual Support that requires a high level of support, each student has an Individual Education Plan (IEP) developed by the classroom teacher, and a behavioural support plan created jointly by the DSBN teachers and Mutual Support educational child care staff.
-Partial integration into public school programs can be facilitated while participating in the Alternate School Program.
+Partial integration into public school programs can be facilitated while participating in the STEPS Program.

 Our small network of community-based specialized foster care providers are an integral part of our continuum of care.
-These dedicated and caring families are an ideal option for the children and youth that require a less intensive setting than our staffed or parent-model residences.
+These dedicated and caring families are an ideal option for the children that require a less intensive setting than our children’s residence.

 A turn-key, fee for service solution for children’s aid societies and other placing agencies, designed for youth that were formerly in a Mutual Support program, the goal of this program is to provide community-based support and advocacy on an agency’s behalf to adult clients.
 Building on the longstanding relationship already in place, Mutual Support can provide rapid deployment of regionally-based, professional, skilled workers to provide after-care to former residents of Mutual Support.

 Mutual Support is supported by many stakeholder agencies, including the many CAS agencies throughout southern Ontario that place children within our programs.
-We appreciate the support of the many local agencies that assist us in improving the lived experience of our children and youth, including:
+We appreciate the support of the many local agencies that assist us in improving the lived experience of our children, including:

 Mutual Support welcomes contact from any agencies, businesses, or individuals that are interested in making contributions that benefit our residents.